Bring to your studies renewed depth, purpose and global awareness.

 Note: The deposit goes towards the program fee.

-(Applicants are welcome to pay the full amount up-front if it's more convenient, otherwise the smaller installments are due by the due dates posted above.)
+(Applicants are welcome to pay the full amount up-front if it's more convenient, otherwise the smaller installments are due by the due dates that will be posted above.)

 When applying, participants are required to make a non-refundable $300 deposit by cheque.
-However, they may also bring the cheque after submitting their application, as long as you do so before the due date of January 19th, 2018.
+However, they may also bring the cheque after submitting their application, as long as you do so before the due date of TBD.

 Field school scholarships are available for applicants.
 Click here for information on scholarships and other financial assistance options.
 The Amazon Field School also accepts applications from college and university students outside of KPU.
 Please contact email@example.com for more information.